xingyunwork/eslint-plugin-nebulas-contract/docs/rules/no-proxy.md

 # Forbid the use of `Proxy`

-Forbid the use of Proxy in smart contract
+Forbid the use of Proxy in nebulas smart contract

 ### Fail